 - Holborn & Bloomsburg: £62-71

 The above rates refer to Grade A properties (including new, re-fitted, and refurbished space) and are exclusive of business rates and service charges.
 Business rates range between £6 and £35 (with the lowest values in South London and the highest in the West End), and service charges also vary from area to area, with the lowest being set at £5.50 in Ealing and the highest averaging £15 in the Docklands.

-As for Grade B offices, the highest rental values are in Mayfair and St James' (£60-£78/sq ft), whereas the lowest are in the Docklands and Stratford, where they average £18-£24.
+As for Grade B office space, the highest rental values can be seen in Mayfair and St James's (£68-83), whereas the lowest costs are in Battersea and Nine Elms (£20-30).

 There are a few additional considerations worth bearing in mind when looking for conventional office space in London.
 First of all, a traditional office lease is a legally binding contract, so this type of space may not be a suitable option for businesses that are expecting to grow or expand in the short-medium term.
 In London, average lease terms are 10 years, although it is possible to negotiate break clauses after 5 years.

 Prospective tenants should also budget for additional costs, such as parking space, which may or may not be available at the premises.
 Moreover, in the majority of cases it will be necessary to use the services of a commercial agent and a solicitor specialising in property, so they can negotiate the terms of the agreement and offer professional advice.